 The blockchain technology has only started finding its way into affecting the efficiency of supply chains of major industries.
 The blockchain domain is expected to grow drastically as companies realize the efficiency and productibility of this technology.
 This will result in a sudden increase in the market demand for experts in this particular technology.
 This would be a good time for developers to take up blockchain in supply chain course and help industries to bring the change.
 This will provide them with a head start in getting a good position in this blockchain domain.

-If you are a beginner and planning to start a career in blockchain, there are many opportunities for you in the industry.
-So, enroll in the Free Enterprise Blockchain Fundamentals Course and lay the foundation for a bright career
+If you just a novice and want to learn more about blockchain and start a career, then enroll in the Free Enterprise Blockchain Fundamentals Course and lay the foundation for a bright career.